-While the AR-15 rifle platform has been used for hunting for a number of years, it has only recently begun to gain wide acceptance from hunting traditionalists as a viable platform for harvesting medium sized game.
+While the AR-15 rifle platform has been used for hunting for a number of years, it has only recently begun to gain wide acceptance from hunting traditionalists as a good platform for hunting medium-sized game.
 The AR rifle as a hunting platform has a number of advantages, including low recoil and fast follow-up shots, not to mention the inherent modularity and adaptability of the AR rifle.
-Within minutes, you can swap optics or even entire upper receivers to adapt the rifle to whatever role suits you best.
+Within minutes, you can swap optics, or even entire upper receivers, to adapt the rifle to whatever role suits you best.
 According to the NSSF, “AR-15-platform rifles are among the most popular firearms being sold.
 They are today’s modern sporting rifle.”

-The NSSF quoted Dick Metcalf on the AR saying “Modern sporting rifles in a wide variety of chamberings are accurate enough for prairie dogs and powerful enough for grizzly bear.
+The NSSF quoted one hunter on the AR saying, “Modern sporting rifles in a wide variety of chamberings are accurate enough for prairie dogs and powerful enough for grizzly bear.
 They’re also utterly reliable and nearly indestructible, which is why I’ve been hunting with them ever since Colt introduced the first AR-15 Sporter over 30 years ago.”

 The AR rifle initially made the transition from military-style rifle to hunting rifle when farmers and ranchers, along with returning veterans already familiar with the platform, began using it for varmint control.
 The fast .223/5.56 round has an extremely flat trajectory out to 300 yards, making it ideal for engaging game ranging in size from prairie dogs to coyotes at unknown distances.
 Heavier bullets in the 62- to 79-grain range are the most popular for predator control.